faceyspacey/extract-css-chunks-webpack-plugin/README.md

              loader:ExtractCssChunks.loader,
              options: {
                hot: true, // if you want HMR - we try to automatically inject hot reloading but if it's not working, add it to the config
-               modules: true, // if you use cssModules, this can help.
                reloadAll: true, // when desperation kicks in - this is a brute force HMR flag

              }